 Then we entered the cinema.
 And our preconceptions began to change.
 The screening room was packed full (as was every place we visited); they showed a short film showing what the Red Army found when it liberated Auschwitz.
 It was the first of many exhibits that made clear to me the purpose of this museum: the importance of bearing witness.

-think, how to interpret all of this.
+Nothing in the Auschwitz museum - the entire camp is a museum, and is a UNESCO world heritage site - nothing was manipulative.
+The guides weren't crying; they weren't angry; they weren't telling us what to feel, what to think, how to interpret all of this.
 They showed us what was there, how the spaces had been used, what had been found in the camp at the time of liberation - and it was overwhelming beyond words.
 It became clear to me in a way I'd never quite grasped before just how sadistic and psychopathic these people were - these weren't individually cruel people who liked to humiliate and beat prisoners; this was an entire institutionalized system of sadism, torture and greed on a scale I never imagined, even after all the evidence I've seen through other means.
 Words fail me; "The world went crazy", "It was hell on earth", "It was like stepping into another planet", and all the other descriptions I've heard can't do justice to the extreme cruelty, the insanity, the enormity of this crime beyond any scale imaginable.

 As I walked through the camp and saw the various exhibits - the mounds and mounds of women's hair collected to